 The Hazelwood v.
 Kuhlmeier case began on October 13th of 1987.
 Catherine Kuhlmeier filed the case because she claimed the Hazelwood school district violated her First Amendment rights to free speech.
 In Kuhlmeier v.
 Hazelwood, Catherine Kuhlmeier claimed that the news printed in her publication did not break any laws with regard to the public school system.

 The case of Hazelwood v.
 Kuhlmeier was heard in the United States Supreme Court.
 Hazelwood v.
 Kuhlmeier was decided on January 13th of 1988.

 The United States Supreme Court ultimately ruled in favor of the Hazelwood School District.
 The court stated that public settings, such as schools, will differ based on their location.
 As a result of this variance, the public school and their attached rules will govern over what can be produced by any publication associated with the school.
-Therefore, a school may not be entitled adhering completely to the 1st Amendment.
+Therefore, a school may not be entitled to adhere completely to the 1st Amendment.

 The 1st Amendment to the United States Constitution ensures that all American citizens are granted the freedom to express themselves in accordance with the law.
 The 1st Amendment, which is part of the Bill of Rights, prohibits the passing of any law that impedes the free practice of religion, free speech, and freedom of the press.